 - Dr Timos Kipouros, Special Supervisor in Engineering and Research Associate in the Cambridge Engineering Design Centre with research interests in the field of Computational Engineering Design and the application on aerodynamics, and other engineering disciplines

 What jobs do Newnham Engineering students go on to do?

 A degree in engineering makes you very attractive to a very wide range of employers who will appreciate your specialist knowledge coupled with your well-developed problem-solving skills.
 Newnham students go on to rewarding and challenging jobs in all branches of engineering.
-A recent graduate working in construction industry won the Young Structural Engineer of the Year award; another is working in the technical department of the BBC.
+A recent graduate working in the construction industry won the Young Structural Engineer of the Year award; another is working in the technical department of the BBC.
 Some start their own companies, others take the opportunity to use their expertise in developing countries.
 Not all stay within engineering – the lure of highly-paid jobs in finance or consultancy takes some to the City, for example.
 And a proportion of graduates continue for higher degrees such as doctorates, either at Cambridge or elsewhere in the world.
 A steady stream decide to enter teaching, sometimes directly from University but more often after working for a time in industry.
-More information can be found here.

 Are there any A-level subjects that are particularly useful?